Nikon D700 Comparison Review

 The Nikon D700 is a DSLR (Digital Single Lens Reflex) camera that was announced in July 2008 and is equipped with a full frame sensor.
 It offers a resolution of 12.1 megapixel.

-The Nikon D700 has a Camera Elo of 1714.
+Is the Nikon D700 a good camera?
+The D700 has a Camera Elo of 1683.
 This rating puts the D700 below average of all digital single lens reflex cameras.
-In terms of its sensor size category (full frame cameras), the D700 also falls below average. – Well, the Nikon D700 is more than 10 years old, and there have been many other good digital cameras released since 2008.
+In terms of its sensor size category (full frame cameras), the D700 also ranks below average. – Well, the Nikon D700 is more than 12 years old, and there have been many other good digital cameras released since 2008.

 |Digital single lens reflex|

 |Nikon F mount lenses|

 |ISO 200 - 6 400 (100 - 25 600)|

 |3.0 LCD, 922k dots|